 • The housing development is limited pending the completion of the new bridge over the Medway.
-Indicative infrastructure funding gap (based on requirements above)

 • The project includes infrastructure provision for a new bridge crossing of the River Medway, enhanced transport infrastructure on the road network on the east bank for the Medway and enhancements to J4/M20 (as part of a project co-funded with development at Halling (Medway Council) and funds from an earlier approval at New Hythe.
 The Peters Pit project is the subject of a shortlisted but as yet undecided bid to the Local Infrastructure Fund (HCA)to enable the required infrastructure to be forward-funded.